 Customize Business Operations for KSA

-- Clarify role of local partner and assign KPIs to relationship
+- Clarify the role of the local partner and assign KPIs to the relationship.

-- Invest in setup infrastructure based on business model
+- Invest in setup infrastructure based on the business model.

 Sales and Marketing

-The next 2-4 months will be spent setting the groundwork for sales and marketing operations that are tailored for the region.
-Operations and support are ongoing and businesses should localize only what is necessary, such as sales and customer service, and office functions
+The next two to four months will be spent setting the groundwork for sales and marketing operations that are tailored for the region.
+Operations and support are ongoing and businesses should localize only what is necessary, such as sales, customer service, and office functions.

-- Develop plan to continue building sales leads
+- Develop a plan to continue building sales leads.